weecology/MATSS/README.md

 # MATSS-pipeline
-Developing an analysis pipeline for MATSS
+Developing an analysis pipeline for [MATSS](https://github.com/weecology/MATSS), Macroecological Analysis of Time Series Structure

 ## Research Questions
 * How many community types are detected in ecosystem datasets?
 * How many changepoints are identified in ecosystem datasets?
+* What are the common patterns across

 ## Analysis Methods
 * [LDATS](https://github.com/weecology/LDATS)